alinik24/Forvia_Hella_ML/README.md

 Execution Order:

 1. Filter Bookstates
-2. Filter Time (Optional) & Filter Correlations (corr_cleaning)
+2. Filter Time (Optional)
 3. Balancing
 4. Encoding
+5. Clean Correlations
-5. Choose one of the feature importance models
+6. Choose one of the feature importance models
-6. Filter columns accordingly
+7. Filter columns accordingly
-7. Use the predictoon model for predictive quality
+8. Use the prediction model for predictive quality